Absolutely continuous Furstenberg measures

 \begin{remark} Combining Lemma \ref{lemma:ind_srk_to_sr} with \eqref{eq:trivial_srk_bound} we get a result that can be stated informally as follows.
 Let $\lambda_1, \lambda_2, \dots, \lambda_n$ be measures on $\R / \pi \Z$.
 Assume that we have some bound on $s_r(\lambda_i)$ for all integers $i \in [1,n]$ and all $r$ in a suitably large range of scales around some scale $r_0$.
 Then we can get a vastly improved bound for $s_{r_0}(\lambda_1 * \lambda_2 * \dots * \lambda_n)$.

-This is essentially the same as \cite[Theorem 1.19]{KITTLE_2021}.
-However \cite[Theorem 1.19]{KITTLE_2021} is not sufficient for the proof of our result on Furstenberg measures.
+This is essentially the same as \cite[Theorem 1.19]{Kittle2024ASENS}.
+However \cite[Theorem 1.19]{Kittle2024ASENS} is not sufficient for the proof of our result on Furstenberg measures.
 In what follows, we decompose the Furstenberg measure $\nu$ as the convex combination of measures that can be approximated by the convolutions of measures.
-This allows us to estimate $s_r^{(k)}(\nu)$ for arbitrary scales using \eqref{eq:trivial_srk_bound} among other things.
-Unlike the setting of the previous section, we cannot estimate the detail of the convolution factors at a sufficiently large range of scales and so cannot apply \cite[Theorem 1.19]{KITTLE_2021}.
+This allows us to estimate $s_r^{(k)}(\nu)$ for arbitrary scales using \eqref{eq:trivial_srk_bound} amongst other things.
+Unlike the setting of for example \cite{Kittle2024ASENS}, we cannot estimate the detail of the convolution factors at a sufficiently large range of scales and so cannot apply \cite[Theorem 1.19]{Kittle2024ASENS}.

 In fact, the decomposition we use to estimate $s_r^{(k)}(\nu)$ depends on the exact value of $r$.
-For this reason the notion of order $k$ detail is a key innovation of this section that is necessary for the proof. \end{remark}
+For this reason the notion of order $k$ detail is a key innovation of this paper that is necessary for the proof. \end{remark}

 We now need tools for bounding the detail of a measure at a given scale.
 One of them is the following.

 \begin{lemma} For every $\alpha > 0$ there exists some $C > 0$ such that the following is true.
 Let $X_1, X_2, \dots, X_n$ be independent random variables taking values in $\Bim$ such that $|X_i| < s$ almost surely for some $s>0$.
 Let $\sigma > 0 $ be defined by $\sigma^2 = \sum_{i=1}^n \var X_i$.
 Let $ r \in (s, \sigma)$.
 Suppose that